MangledMouse/KingmakerCustomSpellsMod/README.md

 CowWithHat's Custom Spells mod

+This spell adds the following spells from PnP:

+Suggestion
+Suggestion, Mass

 You will need the mods Unity Mod Manager and the Call of the Wild.

 They be accessed here and here respectively